 No Police Verification for Fresh Passport

-In some rare cases, the Passport Office deems it completely unnecessary for a Police Verification to happen for certain passport applications.
+In some cases, there is no police verification for fresh passport applications.
+This is applicable in case of the passport office deems it completely unnecessary for a Police Verification to happen for certain passport applications.

 How to Check Police Verification Status for Passport?